 Elementary Teacher Bachelor's Degree Program

 With a bachelor's degree in elementary education, you can become a certified teacher and start your career.
-Keep reading to learn about degree programs, what you'll study, training requirements and licensure.
+Degree programs give you the opportunity to spend time in a classroom, and you can take a broad range of classes that will prepare you to work with children.
 Schools offering Elementary Education degrees can also be found in these popular choices.

 What Would My Elementary Teacher Bachelor's Degree Program Be Like?

 Elementary education bachelor's degree programs prepare you for teaching by giving you a foundation in the liberal arts, instruction in childhood development and hands-on experience in classrooms.
 You learn how to use creative teaching methods and technology to teach children subjects ranging from English and reading to science and math.
 Fine arts and physical education are also covered in many elementary teacher training programs.

 Most programs for aspiring elementary teachers are designed with the goal of teacher certification in mind.
 Aside from courses that discuss teaching theory, you spend time in a real classroom, first observing and then taking on teaching duties.
 Upon graduation, you have fulfilled all of your state's teacher licensing requirements to teach children in grades 1-6 (though some programs might also cover kindergarten through eighth grade).
 Entirely online elementary teacher bachelor's degree programs are rare, likely due to practical and interpersonal elements of the field of study.

 |Degree Overview||Instruction in childhood development, hands-on experience in classrooms, teacher licensing requirements|

 |Common Courses||Writing, history, psychology, literacy, classroom diversity|

 |Student-Teaching Experience||Placement in an elementary school classroom|

 |Teaching Licensure||Bachelor's degree in elementary education, minimum number of supervised practice hours|